-Along the route we traveled for the day was the Caldron Falls Dam.
+Along the route, we traveled for the day was the Caldron Falls Dam.
 We got out and walked around the land.
-You can easily access the the top of the hill by road and view the back of the dam and overlooked the Peshtigo River.
+You can easily access the top of the hill by road and view the back of the dam and overlooked the Peshtigo River.

 The bottom access road is blocked off right now, I am not sure if that is a winter restriction or a year-round restriction.